nimh-dsst/dsst-rtd/docs/curations/ctask/README.md

 ### Task Paradigm

-In this paradigm, participants performed randomly interleaved blocks of the following tasks:
+In this paradigm, participants performed pseudo-randomly interleaved blocks of the following tasks:

 - Math: evaluate a short arithmetic problem.
 - Memory: 2-back task with shapes.
-- Video: watch a video of fish and press a button when an 'x' appears on a fish
+- Video: watch a video of a fish tank and press a button when an 'x' appears on a clown fish
 - Rest: passively stare at a fixation cross

 Each task block lasted 3 minutes (180 seconds), preceded by 12 seconds of instructions.
-Task blocks were presented twice in a random order (order consistent across participants).
+Task blocks were presented twice in a random order such that they did not perform the same block twice in a row (order consistent across participants).

 ### Scanning Parameters